Huotes/CommitMaker/README.md

 How many theoretical physicists does it take to screw in a light bulb?
 Two.
 One to hold the bulb and one to rotate the universe.

 Time waits for no man.
 Unless that man is Chuck Norris.

+In honor of Chuck Norris, all McDonald's in Texas have an even larger size than the super-size.
+When ordering, just ask to be Chucksized.